institut-de-genomique/Gmove/README.md

     You should sort your files : the exon with the smaller position on the genome should be at the first line of the transcript.
 In this way Gmove can reconstruct the transcript/protein by just reading once the files.
 So be careful, when the strand is "-", Gmove needs to read the last exon first for a corresponding transcript/protein.

-    for a GFF2 file : `sort -k1,1 -k10,10 -k4,4n rna.gff > sortRna.gff`

-    for a GFF3 file :  `sort -k1,1 -k9,9 -k4,4n rna.gff > sortRna.gff`

 # Output
 The script will output a GFF or GTF file.
+If the `--raw`option is used, all of models will be output in a folder `raw/`.
+The selected models are output in a folder `filter/`

 # Installation
 Install the dependencies